Punahou Hale and Oahuan Tower Ltd

 No analysis available

-I looked for references to a security patrol or roving patrol service, but none were found.
-The remarks only mention secured entry, which does not confirm patrol coverage.
+I searched for references to security patrol service, roving security, or a patrolled building.
+The remarks only mention secured entry, which is not the same as an active patrol service.

 No analysis available